-One of the first major MRIP initiatives was to create a database of all the nation's recreational fishermen, the National Saltwater Angler Registry.
+One of MRIP's first major initiatives was to create a database of recreational saltwater fishermen, the National Saltwater Angler Registry.
 This was a key recommendation of the NRC.
-The goal in launching the Registry was to create a national directory for reaching anglers.
-The list of potential survey respondents is what scientists call a sample frame.
+The purpose of launching the Registry was to create a national directory for surveying anglers.
+The list of potential survey respondents is referred to as a sample frame.

-However, the NRC also recognized that the Registry would not include all fishermen.
-Some fishermen - like seniors, children, and in some states active-duty military - are not required to register; others provide incomplete information.
+While a comprehensive registry of all anglers would be ideal for conducting surveys, some fishermen, such as seniors and children, are not required to register.
 For our survey to have the highest validity, we must be able to reach all potential anglers.
-Therefore, we supplemented the Registry data with data from the U.S. Postal Service, which includes virtually all U.S. households.
-Using these frames minimizes the potential for undercoverage bias.
+Therefore, the MRIP Fishing Effort Survey supplements the Registry with data from the U.S. Postal Service, which includes virtually all U.S. households.
+Using multiple sample frames to survey anglers minimizes the potential for undercoverage bias.